 W. M. Keck Observatory takes its responsibility for good stewardship of Maunakea very seriously.
-That’s why we are deeply committed to full transparency for our staff and our community as we work to understand how, why, and to what extent a small amount of oil has been seeping from our hydraulic system onto the pier that supports the Keck I telescope at our Maunakea facility.
+That’s why we are deeply committed to full transparency for our staff and our community as we work to understand how, why, and to what extent a small amount of hydraulic fluid has been seeping from the hydraulic bearing system at our Maunakea facility.

-We confirmed the presence of what we assume is hydraulic oil in the cinder directly beneath the telescope on June 4, 2018, and immediately reported it to the Hawaii Department of Health.
+We confirmed the presence of what we assume is hydraulic fluid in the cinder directly beneath the telescope on June 4, 2018, and immediately reported it to the Hawaii Department of Health.
 We are cooperating fully with all appropriate authorities, including the Department of Health, the Department of Land and Natural Resources and the Office of Maunakea Management.
-And we have launched our own investigation, which will be overseen by independent environmental consultants Masa Fujioka and Associates.
+And we have launched our own investigation, with the guidance of third-party environmental consultants Masa Fujioka and Associates.

 We will post updates to this page as our investigation proceeds and our response plan is formulated.
 We are ready to answer any questions you may have, so please contact Mari-Ela Chock at firstname.lastname@example.org.